CSE6242Team45/CSE6242Team45.github.io/README.md

 ## ✨ Code-base structure

-The project is coded using blueprints, app factory pattern, dual configuration profile (development and production), and an intuitive structure presented below:
+The project is mainly coded using **CSS, Javascript, and HTML** along with **Python** for web scraping and data cleaning.
+The files structures are shown below:

 ```bash
 < PROJECT ROOT >